 \subsection{Interpretation of the Principle of Equality and the Cut-off Crisis}

-Another disagreement between the Majority opinion and the Dissenting opinion pertains to the interpretation of the \textit{principle of equality.\/} Majority Justice Maheshwari explains this important principle and how it can be constitutionally applied--called \textit{reasonable classification}--as follows: \begin{indquote} 44.
+Another disagreement between the Majority Opinion and the Dissenting Opinion pertains to the interpretation of the \textit{Principle of Equality\/}.
+Majority Justice Maheshwari explains this important principle and how it can be constitutionally applied, referred to as \textit{reasonable classification}, as follows: \begin{indquote} ``44.
 In a nutshell, the principle of equality can be stated thus: equals must be treated equally while unequals need to be treated differently, inasmuch as for the application of this principle in real life, we have to differentiate between those who being equal, are grouped together, and those who being different, are left out from the group.
 This is expressed as reasonable classification.
-Now, a classification to be valid must necessarily satisfy two tests: first, the distinguishing rationale should be based on a just objective and secondly, the choice of differentiating one set of persons from another should have a reasonable nexus to the object sought to be achieved. \end{indquote}
+Now, a classification to be valid must necessarily satisfy two tests: first, the distinguishing rationale should be based on a just objective and secondly, the choice of differentiating one set of persons from another should have a reasonable nexus to the object sought to be achieved.'' \end{indquote}

-Majority Justice Bela Trivedi further elaborates on the principle of equality as follows: \begin{indquote} 20. [...]
+Further elaborating on the Principle of Equality is Majority Justice Bela Trivedi: \begin{indquote} ``20. [...]
 Treating economically weaker sections of the citizens as a separate class would be a reasonable classification, and could not be termed as an unreasonable or unjustifiable classification, much less a betrayal of basic feature or violative of Article 14.
 As laid down by this Court, just as equals cannot be treated unequally, unequals also cannot be treated equally.
-Treating unequals as equals would as well offend the doctrine of equality enshrined in Articles 14 and 16 of the Constitution. \end{indquote}
+Treating unequals as equals would as well offend the doctrine of equality enshrined in Articles 14 and 16 of the Constitution.'' \end{indquote}